hardmanko/ofxCX/README.md

 ------------
 This is beta software, don't expect it to be bug-free.
 Please report any issues you have in the issue tracker.

 Version history
 ------------
+v0.2.2 - Some bugfixes to CX_SlidePresenter and some additional functionality.

 v0.2.1 - This release includes support for oF 0.9.1 through 0.9.3 and minor bugfixes.

 v0.2.0 - This is the first release to officially support oF 0.9.0.
 Includes some important bug fixes in the startup code.